-- Ensure temporary files exist on the standby database that match the temporary files on the primary database. - Remove any delay in applying redo that may be in effect on the standby database that will become the new primary database. - Before performing a switchover from an Oracle RAC primary database to a physical standby database, shut down all but one primary database instance.
-Any primary database instances shut down at this time can be started after the switchover completes.
+Ensure temporary files exist on the standby database that match the temporary files on the primary database.

-Before performing a switchover or a failover to an Oracle RAC physical standby database, shut down all but one standby database instance.
-Any standby database instances shut down at this time can be restarted after the role transition completes.
+- Remove any delay in applying redo that may be in effect on the standby database that will become the new primary database. - Before performing a switchover from an Oracle RAC primary database to a physical standby database, shut down all but one primary database instance.
+Any primary database instances shut down at this time can be started after the switchover completes. - Before performing a switchover to a physical standby database that is in real-time query mode, consider bringing all instances of that standby database to the mounted but not open state to achieve the fastest possible role transition and to cleanly terminate any user sessions connected to the physical standby database prior to the role transition.